top of page

 Curious people are inquisitive and open to new things and the unknown.
 According to Chamorro-Premuzic, curiosity leads to a higher tolerance for ambiguity.
 Curious people welcome complexity and ask questions, they approach problems from different angles and attempt to see things from different points of view.
 Curiosity reduces the risk of limited or one-sided information from entering a person’s information processing.

-Then we have the concept of emotional intelligence, which concerns the ability of individuals to cope with their own emotions and those of others.
-Furthermore, it concerns the ability to understand the reasons for frustration in oneself or others and not get overwhelmed by the experience.
-You may ask what emotional intelligence has to do with tolerance for ambiguity?
+What is emotional intelligence?
+Well, it concerns the ability of individuals to cope with their own emotional life as well as the emotional lives of others.
+For example, the ability to understand the reasons for frustration in oneself or others and not get overwhelmed by the experience.
+You may ask what emotional intelligence has to do with tolerance for ambiguity.
 Chamorro-Premuzic writes that complex situations are demanding and can cause stress.
 If you have ever been worried whether it’s the right time to sell your house or if you’ve ever considered buying a second-hand car from someone you don’t know, you may already have experienced this kind of stress.
 A high level of emotional intelligence acts as a kind of ‘buffer’ and increases the likelihood that we can still access our intelligence, even in highly pressured situations.

 Another aspect of dealing with ambiguity is the degree of objective perception of reality a person is capable of.
 In practice, of course, no one is 100 per cent objective.
 It’s in our very nature to interpret reality through our own eyes.
 If you want to play around with that notion, have a look at these ambiguous images.
 What do you see?

 The manner in which we perceive reality affects our ability to assess risk.
 If I were a naturally suspicious person, I might perceive a situation as threatening whereas most other people wouldn’t see a problem at all.
-And conversely if I was overly optimistic, I’d run the risk of only seeing the positives in a given situation, and therefore miss potential risks others might notice.
+And conversely if I were overly optimistic, I might only see the positives in a given situation, and therefore miss potential risks others might notice.

 The clients who reach out to me are managing directors, management teams, and executives who want to realise the potential in their organisations and accomplish extraordinary results.
 They reach out to me because of my ability to transform individuals, teams, and organisations.